cvs-health/testaro/README.md

 }
 ```

-This act specifies that the Testaro test `hover` is to be run with the additional argument `20`, and `focInd` is to be run with the additional arguments `false` and `300`.
+This act specifies that the Testaro test `hover` is to be performed with the additional argument `20`, and `focInd` is to be performed with the additional arguments `false` and `300`.

 ###### Expectations